Hailey-Ross/weathersync/README.md

 - Allows for Exports for use by other Resources

-- Toggle "Winter-Mode" in the config file, converting all weather patterns to Snow equivalent variation.
+- Toggle "Winter-Mode" in the config file, converting all weather patterns to Snow equivalent variations.
   - Use in combination with "PermanentSnow" for "Winter-Mode"

 - TxAdmin Restart "Aware" Integration